President of Mauritius: Historical background

 The office of president was created on 12 March 1992 after Mauritius became a republic, 24 years to the day after it had gained independence.
-It replaced the office of governor general which was representative of the queen of Mauritius, Elizabeth II.
-The office of governor general was occupied by Sir Dayandranath Burrenchobay, Sir Seewoosagur Ramgoolam and Sir Veerasamy Ringadoo was governor general from 1986 to 11 March 1992, he became the first president of the republic on 12 March 1992 and left office on 30 June 1992.
+It replaced the office of governor general which was representative of the Queen of Mauritius, Elizabeth II.
+The office of governor-general was occupied by Sir Dayandranath Burrenchobay, Sir Seewoosagur Ramgoolam and Sir Veerasamy Ringadoo was governor-general from 1986 to 11 March 1992, he became the first president of the republic on 12 March 1992 and left office on 30 June 1992.
 Cassam Uteem was elected as the president in 1992 and 1997, he held office from 30 June 1992 and resigned on 15 February 2002 in protest at a controversial anti-terrorism bill which the government wanted signed into law.
 Angidi Chettiar who was the vice president of Mauritius held the office as acting president on 15 February 2002, he resigned after two days.
 Ariranga Pillay became acting president from 18 February 2002 to 25 February 2002.
 Karl Offmann was elected in 2002, he held office from 25 February 2002 and resigned on 1 October 2003.
 Raouf Bundhun became acting president from 1 October 2003 to 7 October 2003.

 Sir Anerood Jugnauth was elected in 2003.
 Taking office on 7 October 2003, he was re-elected in 2008.
-In March 2012, Sir Anerood criticised the government, saying that the economy has entered in a vicious circle of economic loss and the population are suffering.
+In March 2012, Sir Anerood criticised the government, saying that the economy had entered a vicious circle of economic loss and the population was suffering.
 The prime minister Navin Ramgoolam said that the presidency was an apolitical office and invited him to join the political arena.
-SAJ resigned on 31 March 2012 and make his comeback in politics, he took the lead of his former party Militant Socialist Movement (MSM) which just break it alliance with the Labour party and left the government because of corruption accusation, the Medpoint Scandal.
+SAJ resigned on 31 March 2012 and made his comeback in politics, he took the lead of his former party Militant Socialist Movement (MSM) which just break it alliance with the Labour party and left the government because of corruption accusation, the Medpoint Scandal.
 After the return of Sir Anerood, the MSM concluded an alliance with the opposition party Mauritian Militant Movement.

-Monique Ohsan Bellepeau the then–vice president acted as president from 31 March 2012 to 21 July 2012.
+Monique Ohsan Bellepeau The then–vice president acted as president from 31 March 2012 to 21 July 2012.
 Kailash Purryag was elected as the fifth president of Mauritius by members of the National Assembly on Friday 20 July.

 Monique Ohsan Bellepeau again acted as president from 1 June 2015 to 5 June 2015 prior to the inauguration of Ameenah Gurib-Fakim.
 She is the first woman to ever hold the title of president of Mauritius.
 Her ascendancy to the presidency was facilitated by a constitutional conundrum that had gripped Mauritius since Alliance L’Avenir came to power in 2010.
 In 2014, the Alliance L’Avenir entered into an agreement with the Alliance L’Avenir on the basis of constitutional reform which would have seen Mauritius turning into a semi-presidential state where the president would be conferred the power of dissolution, having a direct role in shaping foreign policy and, chairing government meetings.
 In December 2014, voters rejected the proposals to give the president greater powers.